Geometric $K$-homology with coefficients II

-The first section summarizes required results from the literature.
-In particular, we discuss geometric and analytic K-homology and summarize results contained in the first paper \cite{Dee1}.
-The reader is directed to \cite{BHS} and \cite{HR} for more on K-homology and to \cite{Dee1} (and the references therein) for more on $\zkz$-manifolds, the Freed-Melrose index theorem and the construction of geometric K-homology with coefficients in $\zkz$.
-We note that $\zkz$-manifolds were first introduced by Sullivan (see \cite{MS}, \cite{Sul1}, \cite{Sul}).
+The first section summarizes results contained in \cite{Dee1}.
+The reader is directed to \cite{BHS} for more on geometric K-homology, \cite{HR} for more on analytic K-homology and \cite{Dee1} (and the references therein) for more on $\zkz$-manifolds, the Freed-Melrose index theorem and the construction of geometric K-homology with coefficients in $\zkz$.
+We note that $\zkz$-manifolds were first introduced by Sullivan (see \cite{MS, Sul1, Sul}).
 The second section contains the main results of the paper.
 Namely, the construction of the map from geometric K-homology with coefficients in $\zkz$ to analytic K-homology with coefficients in $\zkz$ and the proof that this map is an isomorphism in the case of a finite CW-complex.
-To put these results in context, we now review the analogous results in K-homology (c.f., \cite{BHS}).
-The reader may recall (also see Definition \ref{BDcycle} below) that a geometric cycle in K-homology is given by a triple, $(M,E,f)$, where $M$ is compact $spin^c$ manifold, $E$ is a vector bundle, and $f$ is a continuous map from $M$ to $X$; ($X$ is the space whose K-homology we are modeling).
-An analytic cycle is given by a Fredholm module over $C(X)$ (see Definition \ref{FredMod} below).
-The map from the first of these theories to the latter is defined in three steps: \begin{enumerate} \item To the $spin^c$ manifold in a geometric cycle, $(M,E,f)$, we associated a $C^*$-algebra, $C(M)$; \item We use the $spin^c$-structure and the vector bundle, $E$, to produce a Fredholm module (denoted $[D_E]$) in the K-homology of $C(M)$; \item Finally, the continuous map induces a map from the K-homology of $C(M)$ to the K-homology of $C(X)$ (denoted by $f_*$), which we apply to $[D_E]$ to get a class in the K-homology of $C(X)$. \end{enumerate} The map from geometric cycles to analytic cycles is then defined to be In \cite{BHS}, this map is shown to be an isomorphism in the case when $X$ is a finite CW-complex.
+To put these results in context, we review the analogous results in K-homology (c.f., \cite{BHS}).
+The reader should recall that a geometric cycle in K-homology is given by a triple, $(M,E,f)$, where $M$ is compact ${\rm spin^c}$ manifold, $E$ is a vector bundle, and $f$ is a continuous map from $M$ to $X$; ($X$ is the space whose K-homology we are modeling).
+An analytic cycle is given by a Fredholm module over $C(X)$.
+The map from the first of these theories to the latter is defined in three steps: \begin{enumerate} \item To the ${\rm spin^c}$ manifold in a geometric cycle, $(M,E,f)$, we associated a $C^*$-algebra, $C(M)$; \item We use the ${\rm spin^c}$-structure and the vector bundle, $E$, to produce a Fredholm module (denoted $[D_E]$) in the K-homology of $C(M)$; \item Finally, the continuous map induces a map from the K-homology of $C(M)$ to the K-homology of $C(X)$ (denoted by $f_*$), which we apply to $[D_E]$ to get a class in the K-homology of $C(X)$. \end{enumerate} The map from geometric cycles to analytic cycles is then defined to be

+In \cite{BHS}, this map is shown to be an isomorphism in the case when $X$ is a finite CW-complex.